Astor63/BL2-Mods/Custom Gear/SMG Hyperion Splish Splash - Stendhal  Edition/ReadMe.md

 This Mod has few options, so feel free to use the BLCMM tool to select the best option that suit you:

 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
-- No Elemental Splash Self-Damage can be turned On/Off.
+- *No Elemental Splash Self-Damage* can be turned On/Off.
 - The Weapon Card has a toggle option between English/French.
 - The Elemental Color Glow has a toggle option between:
   - E-Tech Elemental Color (Vanilla)
   - Explosive Elemental Color (Alternate)
-  - Off
 - The skin has a toggle option between:
   - Stendhal Shiny Edition
   - Stendhal Mat Edition